 Signs of Restless Leg Syndrome

-The symptoms of RLS can range from mildly annoying to severely disabling.
-You may experience the symptoms only once in a while, such as when you’re under a lot of stress, or they may plague you every night.
-In severe cases of RLS, you may experience symptoms in your arms as well as your legs.
-RLS causes a severe need to move the legs, usually accompanied or caused by uncomfortable, unpleasant sensations in the legs.
+The signs of Restless Leg Syndrome can range from mildly annoying to severely disabling.
+You may experience the symptoms only once in a while or they may plague you every night.
+In severe cases of Restless Leg Syndrome, you may experience symptoms in your arms as well as your legs.
+Restless Leg Syndrome causes a severe need to move the legs, usually accompanied or caused by uncomfortable, unpleasant sensations in the legs.

-The signs vary, ranging from “painful” to “burning” – some people say it feels like they have insects inside their legs or arms.
-Sometimes the need to move is present without the uncomfortable sensations and sometimes the arms or other body parts are involved in addition to the legs.
+Symptoms vary, ranging from “painful” to “burning” sensations inside patients legs or arms.
+Sometimes the need to move is present without the uncomfortable sensations and, sometimes, the arms or other body parts are involved in addition to the legs.

-The need to move and unpleasant sensations are exclusively present or worsen during periods of rest or inactivity such as lying or sitting.
-The need to move and unpleasant sensations are partially or totally relieved by movement such as walking or stretching at least as long as the activity continues.
-The need to move and unpleasant sensations are generally worse or exclusively occur in the evening or night.
+The need to move and unpleasant sensations are exclusively present or worsen during periods of rest or inactivity, such as lying or sitting.
+These feelings can be partially or totally relieved by movement, such as walking or stretching at least as long as the activity continues.
+The symptoms and unpleasant sensations are generally worse or exclusively occur in the evening or night.